 1. Graco Magnum X5 – Best airless paint sprayer in 2022

 To kick off our list, we decided to go with one of the best Graco paint sprayers on the market: the feature-rich Graco Magnum X5.
 Professional painters are in love with this model (read more about commercial paint sprayers), but DIY homeowners can also benefit from choosing the X5 as their weapon of choice.
 So, let’s take a closer look at this airless paint sprayer.

 First of all, we should mention that Graco Magnum X5 comes with a flexible suction tube, which allows it to use the paint from 1- or 5-gallon containers.

 The stainless steel pump can create up to 3000 psi of pressure, but you can adjust the paint flow by turning the control knob.
 Thus, you can reduce overspray.

 Speaking of coverage, we should also say that Magnum X5 has a max flow rate of 0.27 gallons per minute.
 In other words, this is a fast and efficient painting machine.
 Believe it or not, the annual recommended volume for Magnum X5 is 125 gallons!
-So, this unit would be an excellent choice for high-volume users and anyone who paints for a living.
+So, this powerful spray paint gun would be an excellent choice for high-volume users and anyone who paints for a living.

 With that said, Magnum paint sprayers are also suitable for average weekend warriors.
 For instance, the X5 weighs only 13 pounds, and it comes with a RAC IV Switch Tip that prevents clogging.